russell-archer/StoreHelper/README.md

 # Overview
 ![](./readme-assets/StoreHelperDemo2.png)

-This SwiftUI app will demonstrate how to use Apple's new `StoreKit2` framework to provide in-app purchases to your users.
+This **SwiftUI**-based app will demonstrate how to use Apple's new `StoreKit2` framework to provide in-app purchases to your users.

 The basic premise for the demo is that we're creating an app for an on-line florist that sells a range of flowers, chocolates and other related services like home visits to water and care for house plants.

 Specifically, in building the app we'll cover:

-- How to create a SwiftUI app that allows users to purchase a range of products, including:
+- How to create a multi-platform (iOS and macOS) SwiftUI app that allows users to purchase a range of products, including:

-	- **consumable** (VIP plant installation service: lasts for one day)
+	- **Consumables** (VIP plant installation service: lasts for one day)
-	- **non-consumable** (cut flowers, potted plants, chocolates, etc.)
+	- **Non-consumables** (cut flowers, potted plants, chocolates, etc.)
-	- **subscription** (VIP plant home care: scheduled home visits to water and care for house plants)
+	- **Subscriptions** (VIP plant home care: scheduled home visits to water and care for house plants)

 - Creating a `StoreHelper` that encapsulates `StoreKit2` in-app purchase functionality and makes it easy to work with the App Store
 - Requesting localized **product information** from the App Store